lightly-ai/lightly/docs/source/docker/getting_started/first_steps.rst

 put the file in the .lightly folder of the output bucket and copy the path of the file relative to the output datasource root.

+E.g. if your dataset is at `path/to/dataset` and your relevant_filenames.txt at `path/to/dataset/subdir/relevant_filenames.txt`,
+then copy the path `subdir/relevant_filenames.txt`.

-If you use a local input directory, place the file in the shared directory and copy the path to it.
+If you use a local input directory, place the file in the shared directory and copy the path relative to it.

-Then you can add `relevant_filenames_file='path/to/relevant_filenames.txt'` to the docker run command and the Lightly docker will only consider **my-video.mp4** and **my-third-video.mp4**.
+Then you can add `relevant_filenames_file='subdir/relevant_filenames.txt'` to the docker run command and the Lightly docker will only consider **my-video.mp4** and **my-third-video.mp4**.

 Embedding a Dataset and Selecting from it